Ssenseii/Simon-Labs/README.md

 No sanity needed.
 I'll use either Hugo, Jekyll or Astro for the blog.

 I need website mockups for the portfolio page.

+## September 26th

+I practically finished the website.
+Currently, Fixing some bugs and making the UI load faster, and the UX perform better.
+I had some kind of imposter syndrom while building the website and while reading a little more about what a develoepr should be.
+I have came to the conclusion I'm not skilled enough to be the kind of developer I want.

+I'm starting my last year of university in a couple of days.
+I have decided I will learn javascript to the best of my ability and become the best developer I can be.
+As of now, I'll work on building the blog site, so I can add any new changes there instead of here.